×

 Alcoholic Hepatitis

-The next stage in Alcohol Liver Disease is Alcoholic Hepatitis in which abnormal amounts of fat gets deposited in the liver cells causing inflammatory response.
-It is often seen in binge boozers, as liver undergoes enormous amounts of stress while filtering highly toxic substances.
+The next stage in Alcohol Liver Disease is Alcoholic Hepatitis, in which abnormal amounts of fat are deposited in the liver cells, causing an inflammatory response.
+It is often seen in binge boozers, as the liver undergoes enormous amounts of stress while filtering highly toxic substances.

-The major reason behind this condition is in those who overconsume liquor in a short period of time, like few months or a year and the liver can fail due to acute illness.
-It can also happen in those who may not be regular drinkers and other factors like obesity, genetics, sex, ethnicity could be the triggers.
+The major reason behind this condition is in those who overconsume liquor in a short period of time, like a few months or a year, and the liver can fail due to acute illness.
+It can also happen in those who may not be regular drinkers, and other factors like obesity, genetics, sex, and ethnicity could be the triggers.

-The adverse effects of Alcoholic Hepatitis are quite severe as it can lead to enlarged veins that obstruct the flow of blood causing heavy bleeding in the upper abdominal region and mimic flu-like symptoms.
+The adverse effects of Alcoholic Hepatitis are quite severe, as it can lead to enlarged veins that obstruct the flow of blood, causing heavy bleeding in the upper abdominal region and mimicking flu-like symptoms.

 Liver Cirrhosis

-Liver Cirrhosis is a final stage in Alcohol Related Liver Disease.
-At this stage, the healthy liver tissue gets replaced by scar tissue which interferes with its functioning.
-It is often a result of cycles of liver damage caused due to excessive consumption of alcohol and in other words, a healthy liver is scarred for life.
+Liver Cirrhosis is the final stage in Alcohol alcohol-related liver Disease.
+At this stage, the healthy liver tissue gets replaced by scar tissue, which interferes with its functioning.
+It is often a result of cycles of liver damage caused by excessive consumption of alcohol, and in other words, a healthy liver is scarred for life.

-As the condition worsens, more and more scar tissues replace the liver causing severe swelling in legs and abdominal regions and it is often a result in to massive fluid buildup.
-Splenomegaly or enlargement of the spleen, internal bleeding and portal hypertension or high blood pressure in the veins that facilitate blood supply to the liver from spleen and intestines are other complications.
+As the condition worsens, more and more scar tissues replace the liver, causing severe swelling in the legs and abdominal regions, and it is often a result of massive fluid buildup.
+Splenomegaly or enlargement of the spleen, internal bleeding, and portal hypertension or high blood pressure in the veins that facilitate blood supply to the liver from the spleen and intestines are other complications.

 Portal Hypertension

-Portal Hypertension is a condition in which the blood pressure builds up in the intestinal veins, collectively known as Portal Venous System.
-Cirrhosis can cause severe damage to the liver, blocking blood flow from intestines, causing increasing pressure in the Portal Venous System.
+Portal Hypertension is a condition in which the blood pressure builds up in the intestinal veins, collectively known as the Portal Venous System.
+Cirrhosis can cause severe damage to the liver, blocking blood flow from the intestines, causing increased pressure in the Portal Venous System.

-As pressure builds up, blood finds other ways of bypassing obstructed liver, causing these veins to become turgid and rupture.
-An internal rupture in the intestine leads to blood vomiting or blood in the stools and it is life-threatening emergency.
+As pressure builds up, blood finds other ways of bypassing the obstructed liver, causing these veins to become turgid and rupture.
+An internal rupture in the intestine leads to blood vomiting or blood in the stools, and it is a life-threatening emergency.

 The patient suffering from this condition should be immediately wheeled into the hospital.
 The expert doctor can perform a minimally invasive procedure called endoscopy to arrest the bleeding.